Frequently Asked Questions (FAQ)

 What about Foreign Bank Account Reports which I never filed?
 (There were news reports of an amnesty and a crackdown!)

-All US citizens, all green card holders, and spouses of citrizens(spouses only if they are required to file tax returns) are also required to report their financial accounts if the total value of their financial accounts outside the US is over $10,000.
-It is possible that penalties will be assessed for willfully not reporting "overseas" financial accounts.
-As far as we have been able to determine, until this date, anyone who did not owe taxes and mistakenly missed reporting these accounts was not fined.
-Various recent news reports about an amnesty with an associated fine were useful only for those who owed Uncle Sam large amounts of money on unreported accounts.
+All US citizens and green card holders are required to report their financial accounts if the total value of their financial accounts outside the US is over $10,000, and are required to report on special forms in the tax returns any interest in corporations and control of corporations or partnerships.
+Spouses of citizens who file tax returns are required starting 2011 to file forms 8338, which are "super-FBARS", if the foreign assets exceed $400,000 and the couple file joint returns.
+A lower filing threshold applies for separate filers.
+Spouses are required to file company return forms if they control foreign corporations.
+The IRS has stated that penalties will be assessed for willfully not reporting "overseas" financial accounts and assets.
+As far as we have been able to determine, until this date, anyone who did not owe taxes and mistakenly missed reporting was not fined.
+The terms of the 2012 Voluntary Disclosure Program (OVDI 2012) are available of the IRS website.
+Various news reports about an amnesty with an associated fine were useful only for those who owed Uncle Sam large amounts of money on unreported accounts.
 If, in the past, had you properly reported all foreign accounts, you would not have owed taxes to the US, you should file FBAR (TD) reports for past years.
-See analysis at IRS website item 9, which states that those who did not dodge taxes will not be fined.
+See analysis at IRS website [pointer no longer valid] item 9 of 2009 amnesty, which states that those who did not dodge taxes will not be fined.
 We will gladly advise clients about the reporting requirements on the phone.
+There is no guarantee that taxpayers will not be fined for not filing required FBAR's or other information returns.

 What if I worked in the US and filed tax returns in the past?